Scientific Name

 How to Grow and Care

-Like many of the South African desert plants, Concrete Leaf Living Stone tends to become dormant or semi-dormant during the height of summer to conserve moisture.
-It is often a mistake during mid-summer to keep the plants wet, although they require some water during this period.
+Like many South African desert plants, Concrete Leaf Living Stone tends to become dormant or semi-dormant during the height of summer to conserve moisture.
+Therefore, it is often a mistake to keep the plants wet during mid-summer, although they require some water during this period.

-Concrete Leaf Living Stone should be kept in a bright, sunny situation at all times.
+Concrete Leaf Living Stone should always be kept in a bright, sunny situation.
 It will grow well in a south-facing window.

-Learn more at How to Grow and Care for a Concrete Leaf Living Stone.
+Learn more at How to Grow and Care for Titanopsis.

 Links